Benex254/FastAnime/README.md

 #### config subcommand

-Edit FastAnime configuration settings using your preferred editor (based on `$EDITOR` environment variable).
+Edit FastAnime configuration settings using your preferred editor (based on `$EDITOR` environment variable so be sure to set it).

 **Syntax:**